Posted on March 16, 2015 in Pharmaceutical Sciences, Pharmacy, Students

 The Gamma Iota Chapter of the Rho Chi Pharmaceutical Honor Society at Campbell University’s College of Pharmacy & Health Sciences inducted fifteen new members into the organization at a special initiation ceremony on Friday, March 13, 2015.
 Rho Chi is the national honor society for pharmacy and is recognized as such in national and international academic circles.

-Posted on February 5, 2015 in Clinical Research, PA Program, Pharmaceutical Sciences, Pharmacy, Physical Therapy, Public Health, Students
+Posted on February 5, 2015 in Clinical Research, Community, Interprofessional Education, Pharmaceutical Sciences, Pharmacy, Physical Therapy, Public Health, Students

-Posted on August 24, 2014 in Interprofessional Education, Nursing, PA Program, Pharmaceutical Sciences, Pharmacy, Students
+Posted on August 24, 2014 in Interprofessional Education, Nursing, PA Program, Pharmaceutical Sciences, Pharmacy, Physical Therapy, Public Health, Students

 Campbell University’s first year interprofessional education (IPE) event signaled the beginning of the academic year as first year students from all disciplines of health sciences headed towards main campus on Wednesday, August 20.
 This year’s event focused on autoimmune encephalitis, the mysterious disease which is discussed in the New York Bestseller Brain on Fire by Susannah Cahalan.